yujiri8/yujiri.xyz/works/return_to_the_portrait/index.md

 DESC Return To The Portrait continues from DDLC and explores Project Libitina and all the file secrets.
 NAV Return To The Portrait

 Return To The Portrait is a fan work I made for [Doki Doki Literature Club](/reviews/ddlc).
 It picks up from the end of the original game and involves everyone working together to find out the truth about their world and about Project Libitina.
 It features a ton of file tampering and other meta stuff like exploring the rules behind Club President powers.
 It also features Natsuki's dad, who is *not* a sadistic prick, and tries to give each character some limelight.
-Estimated play time is maybe...
-8 hours?
+Estimated play time is 8 hours (this is a complete guess, since I never timed it).

 [Original announcement video](https://www.youtube.com/watch?v=Q7GiI1qYcwA)